toptal/gitignore/README.md

 ## About

-GitHub currently hosts the canonical repository of `.gitignore` templates at https://github.com/github/gitignore, but occasionally is hesitant to merge changes without proper documentation based on their contributing guidelines.
-This repository serves as an alternate source for contributing `.gitignore` templates.

 This project is also the canonical repository where the [https://www.gitignore.io](https://www.gitignore.io) template list comes from.
+Here are the reasons behind the need for this repository: https://blog.joeblau.com/gitignore-io-template-fork

 ## Files